 According to the Ugandan National Household Survey, 11.3% of Uganda’s 17.1 million children are orphans.
 Close to 6,000 mothers die during or just after childbirth, and the AIDS epidemic has rendered close to 660,000 children orphans (UNAIDS, 2015).

-In 2013, Children to Love began a partnership with Mercy Childcare Ministry (Mercy).
+In 2013, Children to Love began a partnership with Mercy Childcare Ministry (Mercy), located just outside of Kampala, Uganda.
 At Mercy, an emphasis on family reunification is key.
 Oftentimes, families abandon children due to financial difficulties and other stressors.
-Mercy looks into each child’s case to determine if financial assistance or other supports can be utilized with families to help them care for their children.
-In cases of abuse, Mercy seeks out willing foster families and investigates the possibility for adoption.
-Since 2002, Mercy has facilitated the restoration of close to 300 children with their biological families, 30 adoptions and currently cares for close to 200 abandoned infants, children and orphans.
+Mercy looks into each child’s case to determine if financial assistance or other support can be utilized with families to help them care for their children.
+In cases of abuse, Mercy seeks out willing foster families and investigates the possibility of adoption.
+Since 2002, Mercy has facilitated the restoration of 514 children with their biological families, 43 adoptions and currently cares for close to 200 abandoned infants, children and orphans.
 There are currently eight houses in the Mercy Childcare Village, with a set of house parents caring for up to eight children in each house.

 In addition to their direct work with orphaned and abandoned children, Mercy also runs the Family Empowerment Program, a program dedicated to empowering families and communities by empowering women.
 This program was started to help people get on their feet so that they can provide for their children while bettering their lives.
 Mercy believes that a woman's heart is for her family, so when you empower the woman, you're also empowering her children.
 The Family Empowerment Program offers several different opportunities including micro-loans, financial training and a vocational program.
 Learn more about the Family Empowerment Program here.